 Our teachers are to be competent in the subject/grade level in which they teach.
 They are to hold at least a Bachelor's degree from an accredited college or university.
-They are expected to demonstrate adequate academic preparation and classroom management skills which will enable them to be effective in their classrooms.
+They are expected to demonstrate adequate academic preparation and classroom management skills which will enable them to provide instructional services to students using a traditional or online format.
 They are to be involved in regular activities that will further improve their abilities to teach effectively.